An Accumulative Model for Quantum Theories: Preliminary model

 The path integral is associated with a probability distribution:

-The fact that this probability is written in terms of a summation (or integral) suggests that some sort of accumulation process could be involved.
+The fact that this probability is written in terms of summations qua integrals suggests that some sort of accumulative process could be involved.
 The main purpose of this paper is to show that such an interpretation is indeed feasible, and provides a simple, plausible explanation of the hidden dynamics that give rise to quantum theories.
-Preliminarily, we note that our interpretation must address two issues: \begin{itemize} \item Why is probability obtained from a squared complex amplitude? \item What physically corresponds to the division in (\ref{eq:prob})? \end{itemize} In the following, we give what we believe to be satisfactory answers to these two questions.

 We define an accumulation process as follows.
 Given the sequence of paths $\gamma_1, \gamma_2, \ldots$ in $\Gamma$, we define an \emph{accumulated amplitude} $\mathcal{A}_K~(K \in \ZZ_+)$ as: